pymloaccounting/pymloaccounting.github.io/_posts/2016-01-26-SalesReceipt-Endpoints.md

 A sales receipt must have an unique receipt number "receipt_no" and some items to sell, where all required fields are listed in **Attributes** below.

-When a sales receipt is created, it will be "PAID".
+When a sales receipt is created, it will be "Paid".
 Please sign in Pymlo web system to send it to your customers.

 ## Overview
 | Endpoint                                                        |  Description  |